x-vmaier/PyLevit/README.md

 PyLevit serves as the front-end interface for interacting with an Arduino-based electromagnet levitator system.
 It facilitates real-time control of system parameters such as setpoint, proportional gain, integral gain, and derivative gain, while also providing visual feedback through plots and status indicators.

+This project relies on the Arduino code from the [Levitator repository](https://github.com/x-vmaier/Levitator) for integrating the levitator system with the graphical user interface.

 ## Requirements

 To run PyLevit, you need: